 What Are the Benefits of the Waste Hierarchy?

 All businesses generate waste and creating waste costs money.
 But by finding pathways to reduce waste, your organisation could become more profitable.
-Implementing a waste management strategy will mean less waste in landfill and help the environment.
+Implementing a waste management strategy will mean less waste in landfills and help the environment.
 It’ll also leave land that would have been used for landfill to be used for something else as well as reducing the production of powerful greenhouse gases such as methane.

 Society becomes more environmentally conscious every day with many consumers wanting to do business with organisations that take their environmental footprint into account.
-By going green and publicising the initiative through your communication channels, you’ll improve brand reputation among customers, suppliers and future employees.
+By going green and publicising the initiative through your communication channels, you’ll improve your brand reputation among customers, suppliers and future employees.

 Take Sainsbury’s, for example.
 They’ve pledged to halve their plastic packaging by 2025.
 Although this will be difficult, they’ve received praise for the scale of their ambition.